hernantz/blog/content/its-the-competition-stupid.md

 ### Hypocrisy

+> It is always easier to fight for one's principles than to live up to them.
+>
+> Alfred Adler

 People think everything is free until they have to pay for it.
 When the government intervenes, is doesn't have that direct impact.
 If you care about something, there is for sure a way you can help, without forcing everyone else to commit as you.